-The information and consent/assent forms in the protocol language and the local language(s) of the planned study populations (see Attachment: Country-specific Information) will be included separately in the RA and EC submissions.
+The information and consent/assent forms in French and the local language(s) (see Sections 5.5.1.1 and 5.5.1.2) will be included separately in the RA and EC submissions.
 A final approved version of these documents will be retained in the study files and must be used in the informed consent/assent discussions with potential study participants.